Misfittech/nano_stepper/README.md

 ### testcal
 This will test the calibration and report the maximum error in degrees.

+### microsteps
+This command gets/sets the number of microsteps the smart stepper will use for the step command and the step pin.
+The number of microsteps does not affect the resolution of the controller but rather how fine you can set the position.

 ### step
 This will move the motor one step clockwise, the step size is based on the current microstep setting.
 To move the motor counterclockwise use “step 1”.
 To move the motor clockwise 16 steps used “step 0 16” to move motor counterclockwise 16 steps use “step 1 16”